 2. OUR DAY TRIP

-Fortunately, the majority of these people were headed towards Tarnica, unlike to the Main Beskid Trail, which was almost empty.
+Fortunately, the majority of these people were headed towards Tarnica, unlike the Main Beskid Trail, which was almost empty.

-Wołosate lies in the shallow valley of the Wołosatka stream, that starts vis-a-vis a Menczył peak.
+Wołosate lies in the shallow valley of the Wołosatka stream, which starts vis-a-vis a Menczył peak.
 Next, we are going upstream until we reach the junction.
 This is the moment when we must turn right on the Poland-Ukraine border.
 From now, everything was new for me, because as I mentioned earlier, I couldn’t go there beyond this period.
 At first, we saw a few border guard cars, located alongside this narrow gravel road, just before and behind the bridge.
 When we were approaching closer, we could see, that something is happening there (Pic.
 5).

 What was weird for me: firstly I saw almost no one going through?
-I thought, that maybe the news was a fake?.
+I thought, that maybe the news was fake?.
 Thereafter I spot quite a few people going back from the border to the village.
-We relieved then because everything is fine.
+We were relieved then because everything is fine.

 Right behind the Beskid Pass [Пер. Бескид] a landscape changes.
-Unlike to Wołosatka valley, which is really shallow, the Lubnya [Лубня] valley starts really steeply.
+Unlike Wołosatka valley, which is really shallow, the Lubnya [Лубня] valley starts really steeply.
 The major feature of the border range is its considerable asymmetry of the slopes.
 It refers to Low Beskid [Beskid Niski] and Bieszczady section, where the Great Hungarian Plain cuts most into the Carpathian ridge.
 Whereas the erosion base for Wołosatka lies at around 650 m.a.s.l. in Ustrzyki Górne, the adjacent stream Lubnya [Лубня], has its erosion base at 430m.a.s.l. only when reaching the Uh [Уж] river (Pic.
-8).With the ridge asymmetry is associated another feature.
-This is a river capture, which in this case will apply the Wołosatka stream (Pic.
+8).With the ridge, asymmetry has associated another feature.
+This is a river capture, which in this case will apply to the Wołosatka stream (Pic.
 10).
 In the near future (saying in the geological time) the Wołosatka is going to be captured by Lubnya stream, turning its waters into Uh river instead of San.

 After the fall of the Soviet Union in 1991, the village became a part of independent Ukraine.
 Since 1999 Lubnya lies inside Uzhanian National Park.

-In the village is also a small jewish cemetery.
+In the village is also a small Jewish cemetery.
 If I add up also my point of view I would include old collective farm remnants outside of the village, which can be seen easily from the tourist trail (Pic.
 25).

-More or less in the middle of the village is one shop, being a living centre at once.
-When we came there was about 12:30pm GMT+3, so basically our seamless stroll from Wołosate took 2 hours, taking photos and admiring the landscape in the meantime.
-We entered to this shop on our way back.
+More or less in the middle of the village is one shop, being a living center at once.
+When we came there was about 12:30pm GMT+3, so basically, our seamless stroll from Wołosate took 2 hours, taking photos and admiring the landscape in the meantime.
+We entered this shop on our way back.
 In the shop vicinity the major, red tourist trail crosses the road (Pic.
 24).
 This is the major trail in Uzhanian National Park, which goes from Stuzytsa [Стужица] village towards the Uzhok Pass [Ужоцький перевал].
 This route is quite new, it has been marked about 10 years ago by Czech hikers.

 As you can see on the map above (Pic.
-24), there is an area, which you can cover easily from Wołosate, making one-day hiking trip only.
+24), there is an area, which you can cover easily from Wołosate, making a one-day hiking trip only.
 If you have a bicycle, there is a totally different situation.

 A red trail crosses the main way just outside the shop.
 This is the place, which I visited once before.
-It was in September 2012, when we came as an escorted tour from Sanok branch of Polish Society of Country Lovers [PTTK Sanok], heading on Czeremcha [Черемха] peak that time.
+It was in September 2012, when we came on an escorted tour from the Sanok branch of the Polish Society of Country Lovers [PTTK Sanok], heading on Czeremcha [Черемха] peak that time.
 I will describe this trip in the future.
 Now I am planning to focus on my last journey to this region, where as a destination I took the Plishka [Плишка] peak.

 Every single plot of land has been terraced here in order to make to job a bit easier.
-It looks like you are climbing on the giant stairs.
-In the meantime from the other side is a nice view on the border hill Menchyl and a huge collective farm Illyich [Ильич] (Pic.
+It looks like you are climbing the giant stairs.
+In the meantime from the other side is a nice view of the border hill Menchyl and a huge collective farm Illyich [Ильич] (Pic.
 28, 29, 74, 75).